|

 U.S. Global Change Research Information Office

 European aphid, has killed almost all firs, once a dominant tree at higher elevations of the Great Smoky Mountains National Park.
-The sea lamprey was able to colonize the ... and Brazilian pepper in south Florida and cheatgrass in the West.
-The major drawbacks are their higher cost, the necessity of repeated application, and the fact that they affect plants other than the ...
+The sea lamprey was able to colonize the ...
+Brazilian pepper in south Florida and cheatgrass in the West.
+The major drawbacks are their higher cost, the necessity of repeated application, and the fact that they affect plants other than ...

 gcrio.org